Sommer1872/smart_weather_analytics/README.md

 ```bash
 conda env create -f requirements.yml
 ```
 This creates a separate environment named `SWA` and automatically installs all the necessary packages.
+Before running the python scripts, you should run `conda activate SWA` in order to be able to use the installed packages.

 ## Run instructions
+There are two main approaches used:

-The main file is [master.py](master.py).
-You can run it to train Neural Networks (fully connected and LSTM variants) that try to predict stock movements from weather data.
-It also runs different regressions to detect a relationship.
+- You can run  [train_neural_networks.py](train_neural_networks.py) to train Neural Networks (fully connected and LSTM variants) that try to predict stock movements from weather data.
+- [run_OLS_ARMA.py](run_OLS_ARMA.py) runs different regressions to detect a relationship between weather data and stock movements/volatility.

 ## Data
+Currently, the analyses are done based on a small sample (October 2018) of the data.
+This will not deliver any meaningful results.

 Unfortunately, this code uses proprietary data that we are not allowed to make widely accessible.
 If interested, please contact the owner of this repo directly.

 Otherwise, you can retrieve the data yourself from your preferred provider.

 You are going to need 2 files:

 `StockIndices.csv` has 3 columns:
 ```python